tarwn/lessthandot-hugo/blogs/content/posts/2013-02-03-a-couple-of-ways-to.md

 ---
 I answered this question from a person who had to convert coordinates stored as an integer to a float

-> I&#8217;m receiving data on coordinates as 115949833 and I need it to output as 115.949833 because I need to be able to calculate the mileage between the latitude and longitude coordinates.
+> I'm receiving data on coordinates as 115949833 and I need it to output as 115.949833 because I need to be able to calculate the mileage between the latitude and longitude coordinates.
 Both the longitude and latitude values are saved as integers with no decimal places

 There are several things you can do to accomplish this: